benhowell/benhowell.github.com/_drafts/your-financial-history-your-business.md

 _"I place a simple instruction in the job listing and then see if applicants follow it.
 The instruction is usually very simple . . . here are some examples: Please include salary history..."_  -- <cite>[Jeremiah (no surname)][2]</cite>.

-WTF?
 If this is not a slimy, unethical and completely unfair position to be putting potential applicants in, then I'd like to hear reasoned argument as to why it is not.
 Jeremiah claims to have hired 300+ people in the last year so he obviously has a lot of power.
-Is this flexing of his salary negotiating muscle, from his position of power over the much less powerful applicant _even before_ they're able to apply fair and just?
+Is this flexing of his salary negotiating muscle from his position of power over the much less powerful applicant _even before_ they're able to apply fair and just?

 Let's read some more words of wisdom from the guy that cheated 300+ people last year: